Frequently asked questions

-A To be eligible for membership you must be a manufacturer making physical goods where raw materials/components have undergone a substantial and transformative change as a result of your manufacturing processes in Great Britain.
+A To be eligible for membership you must be a manufacturer making physical goods where raw materials/components have undergone a substantial and transformative change as a result of your manufacturing processes in Great Britain and Northern Ireland.
 One hundred per cent of labour/human resource that makes the finished product must be in Britain at the time the product was first offered for sale.
-We allow components to be sourced from overseas, but they must undergo a substantial change and be transformed into a finished product in a manufacturing facility in Britain.
+We allow components to be sourced from overseas, but they must undergo a substantial change and be transformed into a finished product in a manufacturing facility in the UK.

 Q We are a contract manufacturer providing a manufacturing service (we don’t make our own products), are we eligible?